SnickCH/InsurgencySandstormDedicatedServer/README.md

 ## Insurgency Sandstorm – customisable dedicated server
 This repository contains a docker image with a dedicated server for Insurgency Sandstorm (vanilla) that you can fully customise to your need for coop and PVP servers.

 This image will be build weekly so you don’t have to update anything inside a container.
 I tried to build the image as “best-practice” as possible and to document everything for you.

+## Documentation
+In the future all documentation will be on GitHub (not on DockerHub): https://github.com/SnickCH/InsurgencySandstormDedicatedServer

-More information with a full guide can be find on steam under the following link (will be provided in the future).
+More information with a full guide about the insurgency dedicated server (how to start with docker for beginners) will provided in the future on the steam discussion forum.

 ## How to get the image